The super in which Samson turns them into a flying cockroach is called Gregor Samson.

 Keeping with the WFRR theme, one of her win quotes (when defeating Parasoul) is "You're not bad, you're just drawn badly" — riffing on Parasoul's undeniable resemblance to Jessica Rabbit.

 Her jumping Medium Kick, which involves her beartrap mouth, is called "Nice Booby Trap", a line from Eddie Valiant about the bear trap that Jessica Rabbit keeps in a very punny place.

 Two of her win quotes are "I never forget a face, but for you, I'll make an exception" and "Either you're dead or my watch has stopped," all while smoking a cigar.

 Groucho's not the only Thirties/Forties comedy icon Peacock pays homage to, either.
-She also quotes at least two of Moe Howard'scatchphrases ("Why, I oughta—" and "Spread out!"), which isn't surprising given her devotion to violent slapstick.
+She also quotes at least two of Moe Howard'scatchphrases ("Why, I oughta—" and "Spread out!").
+She also references Curley: when selected, her call-out line is "Soitently!"

 Her time-out animations seems to be a reference to Daffy Duck being shot by Elmer Fudd.